-The company's auditor in 2016 was PricewaterhouseCoopers, and Mikko Nieminen was the auditor with principal responsibility appointed by it.
-The audit fees paid in 2016 amounted to 0.2 million euros, and the fees for other services rendered amounted to 0.3 million euros.
+The company's auditor in 2017 was PricewaterhouseCoopers, and Mr. Mikko Nieminen acted as the auditor with principal responsibility.
+The audit fees paid in 2017 amounted to 0.3 million euros, and the fees for other services rendered amounted to 0.4 million euros.